Jinxiang2000/Jinxiang2000.github.io/content/learning/scheduling-1.md

 There are $m$ machine in series.
 Each job has to me processed on each one of the m machines.
 All jobs have to follow the same route, i.e., they have to be processed first on machine 1, then on machine 2, and so on.
 After completion on one machine a job joins the queue at the next machine, Usually, all queues are assumed to operate under the `First in Fist Out (FIFO)` discipline: a job cannot “pass” another while waiting in a queue.
 If the FIFO discipline is in effect the flow shop is referred  to as a `permutation` flow shop and the $\beta$ field should include  `prmu`

+##### Flexible flow shop ($FFc$)

+A flexible flow shop is a generalization of the flow shop and the parallel machine environments.
+Instead of m machines in series there are c stages in series with at each stage a number of identical machines in parallel.
+Each job has to be processedfirst at stage 1, then at stage 2, and so on.
+A stage functions as a bank of parallel machines; at each stage job j requires processing on only one machine and any machine can do.
+The queues between the various stages may or may not operate according to the First Come First Served (FCFS) discipline.
+(Flexible flow shops have in the literature at times also been referred to as hybrid flow shops and as multi-processor flow shops.)

+##### Job Shop  (Jm)

+In a job shop with m machines each job has its own predetermined route to follow.
+A distinction is made between job shops in which each job visits each machine at most once and job shops in which a job may visit each machine more than once.
+In the latter case the $\beta$-field contains the entry `rcrc` for recirculation.

+##### Flexible job shop (FJc)

+A flexible job shop is a generalization of the job shop and the parallel machine environments.
+Instead of m machines in series there are c work centers with at each work center a number of identical machines in parallel.
+Each job has its own route to follow through the shop; job j requires processing at each work center on only one machine and any machine can do.
+If a job on its route through the shop may visit a work center more than once,then the $\beta$-field contains the entry `rcrc` for recirculation

+##### Open Shop (Om)

+There are $m$ machines.
+Each job has to be processed again on each one of the $m$ machines.
+However, some of these processing times may be zero.
+There are no restrictions with regard to the routing of each job through the machine environment.
+The scheduler is allowed to determine a route for each job and diﬀerent jobs may have diﬀerent routes.